 - Equipment and materials;

 - Publicity and promotion costs

 How much can we fund?

-CnES Athlete Travel Award Scheme has a total budget of £12,000 for year four of the programme.
+CnES Athlete Travel Award Scheme has a total budget of £12,000 for year five of the programme.

 Please note that your application will have to evidence the requirement of your funding need.